 On the last day of the mission, the TAM team provided a briefing on the findings of the mission to the Ministry of Interior and Coordination of National Government of Kenya.

 The observations and recommendations will be compiled in the form of the report that will be presented to the Government and could be used for the drafting of the National Policy for Disaster Risk Management.

-- There is a good basis for a Kenya National Spatial Data Infrastructure
+- There is a good basis for a national spatial data infrastructure in Kenya;

-- There is a number of strong early warning systems using geospatial data, especially drought and floods in specific areas
+- There are a number of strong early warning systems using geospatial data, especially data about droughts and floods in specific areas;

-- Not all agencies use satellite-based communication/navigation technology
+- Not all agencies use satellite-based communications and navigation technology.

-- A National Spatial Data Infrastructure is an important step to increase the generation and use of spatial data
+- A national spatial data infrastructure is an important step towards increasing the generation and use of spatial data;

-- Focal points and role of institutions in the use of international mechanisms (International Charter, Copernicus GIO Emergency Management Service) for acquiring Earth Observation data/products should be clarified in order to access these resources
+- Focal points and the role of institutions in the use of international mechanisms (International Charter on Space and Major Disasters and the Copernicus Emergency Management Service) for acquiring Earth observation data and products should be clarified in order to access these resources;

-- Ensure adequate management of data and metadata within relevant institutions
+- Adequate management of data and metadata within the relevant institutions should be ensured;

-- Institutions that need to strengthen their capacities could take advantage of knowledge in local universities and public institutions
+- Institutions that need to strengthen their capacities could take advantage of the knowledge available at local universities and public institutions;

-- Conduct training courses to strengthen the skills of staff in GIS Units, including courses focusing on applications of remote sensing for disaster-risk assessment and emergency response
+- Training courses should be conducted to strengthen the skills of staff in geographic information system units, including courses on remote sensing applications for disaster-risk assessment and emergency response.

 Malawi is a country frequently affected by floods, epidemics and droughts.
 In October 2013, a UN-SPIDER Technical Advisory Mission was carried out upon the request of the Government in Malawi in order to assess how the country could improve its disaster risk management and emergency response capabilities using satellite information.
 The Mission followed up on a UN-SPIDER Expert Meeting conducted in November 2010.